 OV{DD} (Pins 32 and 49): Positive Supply for the Output Drivers.
-Bypass to ground with 0.1μF capacitor.
+Bypass to ground with 1μF capacitor.

-OFB (Pin 39): Overflow/Underflow Digital Output for the B Bus.
+OFB (Pin 39): Over/Under Flow Digital Output for the B Bus.
 OFB is high when an over or under flow has occurred on the B bus.
-This pin goes to high impedance state in full rate CMOS mode.
+At high impedance state in full rate CMOS mode.
 CLKOUTB (Pin 40): Data Valid Output.
 CLKOUTB will toggle at the sample rate in full rate CMOS mode or at 1/2 the sample rate in demultiplexed mode.
 Latch the data on the falling edge of CLKOUTB.